 Abuse, addiction and dependence to any drug requires appropriate medical and therapeutic treatment.
 Xanax addiction is a life-threatening illness that requires professional addiction treatment in order to recover.

 Xanax has some very worrying side effects that you need to be aware of before considering taking this drug.
-Fake Xanax is notably unpredictable and has side effects that can cause death.
+Counterfeit Xanax is notably unpredictable and has side effects that can be life-threatening.
 Its effects cannot be predicted as the counterfeit drug could literally contain anything.

 Physical Xanax side effects (Alprazolam) include: